arivolispark/blog/README.md

 # Eigenface
 https://en.wikipedia.org/wiki/Eigenface

 There are about 8 billion people in the world.
-Statistically, currently only need about 50 features to represent all 8 billion people.
-This is "dimensional reduction" in "Unsupervised learning".
+Based on the latest statistical research, all 8 billion people can be represented by about 50 features.
+This is "dimensionality reduction" in "Unsupervised learning".
+PCA is one of the popular dimensionality reduction techniques.